p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 ## 16 Meta-bias(es): Specify any planned assessment of meta-bias(es) (such as publication bias across studies, selective reporting within studies)

-* I will use the preliminary version of the [ROB-ME](https://www.riskofbias.info/welcome/rob-me-tool) tool for reporting bias assessment.
+* I will use the preliminary version of the ROB-ME tool ([Page 2020c][Page2020robmetool]) for reporting bias assessment.
 All documentation will take place directly in the text on the record page at Zheln.com.
 However, I do not have in mind any generic algorithm to assess overall risk of bias, so I will elaborate on it for each appraisal separately.
 * I will be the only assessor for now.
 * No automation tools will be used.
 * The authors will not be contacted routinely.
 However, if specifically requested when crowdfunded or at will, it will be done.

 ## 17 Confidence in cumulative evidence: Describe how the strength of the body of evidence will be assessed (such as GRADE)

-* I will use the [GRADE](https://gdt.gradepro.org/app/handbook/handbook.html) tool in its interpretation for systematic review authors.
+* I will use the GRADE approach ([Schünemann 2013][Schunemann2013handbook]) in its interpretation for systematic review authors.
 All documentation will take place directly in the text on the record page at Zheln.com.
 I do not have in mind any generic algorithm to assess certainty of evidence, so I will elaborate on it for each appraisal separately.
 * I will be the only assessor for now.
 * No automation tools will be used.
 * The authors will not be contacted routinely.
 However, if specifically requested when crowdfunded or at will, it will be done.